Points of Interest

 In addition to all the fun things to see and do in DeSoto State Park, there are many things to see and do in DeKalb County, Alabama.

 One of DeSoto State Park's partner agencies, Little River Canyon National Preserve is located about 10 miles south of DeSoto State Park on AL Hwy 35.
 Known as one of the deepest canyons East of the Mississippi, numerous small waterfalls and creeks dot the landscape along with massive sandstone bluffs, large expanses of rocks, rapids and rock outcrops.
 JSU's Little River Canyon Center is the headquarters/visitor center of Little River Canyon

 Fort Payne, the largest town along the Alabama portion of the Lookout Mountain Parkway, boasts an intriguing history – from the famed Sequoyah, who developed an entire alphabet for the Cherokee Nation, and the tragic Trail of Tears Indian removal to a great industrial boom era, subsequent bust and thriving hosiery industry.
 Located 8 miles from DeSoto State Park-boasts shopping & dining opportunities.

 Nestled in the woodlands atop the western brow of Lookout Mountain, the historic and scenic village of Mentone hosts antique stores, arts and crafts shops, galleries and restaurants.
-Located 15 minutes away from DeSoto State Park on Lookout Mountain.
+Located 10 miles away from DeSoto State Park on Lookout Mountain.

 Large Waterfalls in our Area